-Central Park lies in the heart of Manhattan, stretching from Midtown to Harlem.
+An emerald expanse in the thriving, concrete jungle that is New York City, Central Park lies in the heartland of the Manhattan borough.
+It commences its labyrinthine stretch from Midtown, all the way to Harlem.
 It was created in 1857 by Frederick Law Olmstead and Calvert Vaux, who envisioned a sprawling green space in the center of the island.
-The park spans 843 acres (341.15 hectares) and bustles with life throughout the day, seeing everything from early morning joggers to couples on romantic strolls.
-Cyclists, rollerbladers, and those who simply enjoy fresh air also frequent Central Park.
-Attractions within the park include the Bethesda Fountain, Conservatory Garden, Belvedere Castle, and Central Park Zoo.
-If you visit with kids, be sure to swing by the famed Carousel for a charming afternoon activity.
+The park spans 843 acres (341.15 hectares) and bustles with life throughout the day, even as the layered, multi-hued fold of the city's skyline unfolds at its hem.
+The park's 21 playgrounds are speckled with ornate fountains, sculptures, myriad bridges and arches, together forming an urbane respite where several come to find peace from the city's chaotic pace.
+Attractions within the park include the Bethesda Fountain, the Conservatory Garden, Belvedere Castle, and Central Park Zoo.

 This small but beautiful botanic garden features a Japanese garden, as well as the Cranford Rose Garden, herb garden, the Children's Garden, and the Steinhard Conservatory of indoor flowers and plants.
 In all, there are 52 acres and 12,000 varieties of botanicals, ranging from the tiny bonsai to the towering oak.
 Self-guided tours, individual classes and certificate programs are all available.
 Students come with your valid id cards, if you want to avail of a discount.